VegaDeftwing/OpGuidesHugoSrc/content/Engineering/33-aiml.md

 pooling nodes help get translation invariance

-Downsides of CNNs: Many parameters to tune, large memory useage
+Downsides of CNNs: Many parameters to tune, large memory usage

 often better to modify a prior network trained on a bigger dataset and for longer - Transfer Learning